People on probation

 What we do

-We inspect probation and youth justice services.
+We inspect probation services.
 Our inspections look at the work of the services to find out if they are doing their work well.
 We do this by interviewing their staff, checking their records, and speaking to people on probation.

 These reports include feedback from people on probation.
 Hearing personal experiences about these issues help us understand what needs to be done to make improvements.